 You may also come across various audio interfaces that can convert analog signals to digital signals.
 With the increase in technology, many modern DJ controllers have these audio interfaces built in.

 Tips & Tricks

-You should now have a good understanding of the various types of DJ cables you’ll encounter.
+You should now have a good understanding of the various audio cable types you’ll encounter.
 Before we wrap things up there are a few hints and tips I’d like to offer.

 When it comes to cables do treat them with care.
 If possible don’t bend them in odd ways or have them squashed by heavy objects.
 Keep them rolled up and out of the way especially from your arms and legs.
 You don’t want to be tripping over them in the middle of a set or even worse accidentally unplug them.
 While no cable will last forever if you do look after them they’ll last you a long time.